 No matter how careful you try to be, at some point, you’re likely to get stains on your precious car seat.
 Now, I know that the first thing that comes to mind might be taking your car to the car wash but this depends on the kind of stain.
-If it’s an ink or just a little stain , then you could totally follow this guide, otherwise, the car wash is your best bet.
+If it’s ink or just a little stain, then you could totally follow this guide, otherwise, the car wash is your best bet for cleaning.

 However, to use such products, all you have to do is follow the instruction attached to it, and you’ll be fine.

 Before anything, take the covers off the seat!
-Applying any solvent to the cover while it’s still on will leave a lasting impression on the seat foam, and you don’t want your car smelling like chemicals.
+Applying any solvent to the cover while it’s still on will leave a lasting impression on the seat foam, and you don’t want your car smelling like chemicals after cleaning.

 Removing Stain From Leather Car Seat Covers